-[Melody II, Vesta H2, Athena Classic, Athena H2, and Ultra-Delphi] are very well-built, easy-to-use water ionizers and they come with lifetime warranties.
+Jupiter water ionizers are very well-built, easy-to-use water ionizers and they come with lifetime warranties.
 The superior engineering and design makes them very efficient and capable of producing a wide range of ionized water with very high in ORP at all levels of pH.
-Jupiter Company has been around the longest of all the water ionizer companies that are still in existence today.
+The Jupiter Company has been around the longest of all the water ionizer companies that are still in existence today.
 The Jupiter company continually upgrades their water ionizers to maximize their performance.
 All Jupiter Water Ionizers have outstanding plate design and efficient plate cleaning.
-In addition, the Jupiter Melody, Athena and Ultra-Delphi water ionizers have superior, trouble-free, continuous self-cleaning of their electrode plates.
-Another advantage of the Jupiter water ionizer design is the sturdy materials that are used for inner construction.
-The water lines, water cell and even the padding between each plate is made of sturdy, durable material which will not be damaged by vinegar washes.
-The Jupiter manufacturer sanctions the use of vinegar to periodically wash the insides of their water ionizers.
-Not every manufacturer sanctions this.

 Jupiter also has access to the UltraWater filters, which are the best water filters of any other.
 Jupiter water ionizers come highly endorsed by scientists working in the field of ionized water.

-Jupiter Athena Water Ionizer Review: The Jupiter Athena water ionizer.
+Jupiter Athena Water Ionizer Review: We still sell the original Jupiter Athena water ionizer.
 I have a special attachment to this water ionizer, because it was the prize water ionizer all the way up until 2017.
 The sheer fact of its longevity makes it a special water ionizer.
-I has existed for nearly 10 years and has been upgraded several times since it first appeared on the market.
-The last upgrade was in 2015.
+I has existed for over 15 years and has been upgraded several times since it first appeared on the market.
+The last upgrade was around 2016.
 The plates have mesh applied to the solid plate surface, which increases the surface area about 3 times more than its physical size.
 The advantage to this design is that although the plates are fewer and smaller, the increased surface area ensures efficient use and distribution of electricity.
 The mesh design is combined with the DARC, double-automatic-reverse-cleaning, which provides continuous, excellent cleaning of the Athena’s plates to keep calcium from becoming embedded into the grooves of the mesh.
 The Athena water ionizer performs best at about a flow rate of 1.5 to 2 liters/min.
 This flow rate provides the best filtration of any water ionizer.
 The Athena, because of its very efficient water ionization, gets excellent ORP per unit of pH.
 I expect the Athena will last at least 20 years if the machine isn't dropped or otherwise abused.
-The Athena can be converted to an under sink water ionizer with the purchase of an under sink kit.
-Jupiter water ionizers come with limited lifetime warranties.
+The Athena comes with a limited lifetime warranty.

 KYK Water Ionizers

 Dr. Kim Young Kwi [Director of the Water Science Research Center in Korea and author of the Book, Water for Life] originally designed the KYK water ionizer with the dream of creating a machine that would produce perfect water for drinking, and he has won awards for his water ionizer research and his design.
 My testing of the KYK water ionizers showed them to be average (i.e., they weren't the best...but were good).
 However, because of the instability of the KYK importers we no longer offer KYK water ionizers or filters.
 A few years ago I was asked to import the KYK water ionizers, but declined because it would be a distraction.
 I already was selling several brands of water ionizers that were better than KYK, and didn't want to confuse customers.

 LifeIonizers Water Ionizers Review

-Nexus Smart vs X-Blue: The main differences between the Nexus X-Blue and Smart water ionizers are:
+Smart Water Ionizers vs Nexus X-Blue: The main differences between the Nexus X-Blue and Smart water ionizers are:

-1) The continuous cleaning feature of the Smart water ionizer vs the traditional, automatic-cleaning, of the X-Blue.
+- The Smart water ionizers use continuous-cleaning vs the traditional, automatic-acid-wash-cleaning of the X-Blue.

-2) The Smart also has 7 plates and the power can be boosted up to 235 watts with an SMPS electrical supply vs. the X-Blue's 5 plates and 110 watts.
+- The Smart water ionizers use 7 or 9 plates and the power can be boosted up to 235 watts with an SMPS electrical supply vs. the X-Blue's 5 plates and 110 watts, with a traditional transformer.